HL7/fhir-us-ph-library/input/pagecontent/mapping.md

 ### [USCDI+ Public Health Case Reporting](https://uscdiplus.healthit.gov/uscdiplus?id=uscdi_record&table=x_g_sshh_uscdi_sub_domain&sys_id=d66045628745b95098e5edb90cbb350a&view=sp) to FHIR Profiles
-This table provides a crosswalk between USCDI+ Public Health Case Reporting (PHCR) use case data elements and their associated FHIR profiles.
-It maps each USCDI+ PHCR data element to its corresponding FHIR profile.
-This alignment supports the standardized exchange of health information across systems, promoting consistency and interoperability in healthcare data management and sharing.
+This table describes the relationship between the USCDI+ Public Health Case Reporting (PHCR) data elements and their corresponding representations in this implementation guide.
+Each USCDI+ element is mapped either to a specific data element within a US Public Health Profiles Library (USPHPL) profile or, where appropriate, to elements defined in related implementation guides, including [US Core](https://hl7.org/fhir/us/core/STU6.1/), [Occupational Data for Health (ODH)](https://hl7.org/fhir/us/odh/), and [Birth and Fetal Death Reporting (BFDR)](https://hl7.org/fhir/us/bfdr/).

+Because public health data requirements span multiple domains and implementation guides, not all USCDI+ PH elements map solely to USPHPL profiles.
+In many cases, existing IGs already define authoritative structures that USPHPL reuses or references.
+The mappings shown here indicate where implementers should look to find the appropriate FHIR representation of each USCDI+ Public Health data element.

+These mappings are informational and are intended to support consistent interpretation of USCDI+ requirements across implementation guides.
+They do not confer additional conformance requirements beyond those defined in the referenced profiles and IGs.

-Note: not all profiles and their data elements in this IG have corresponding USCDI+ data elements.
+Note: Not all profiles and their data elements in this IG have corresponding USCDI+ data elements.

 <!-- <table border="1">
     <thead>